mongodb-partners/maap-framework/docs/maap-docs/docs/partners/azure.md

 ### Chat Model

-Go throught the Azure [documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) and start deploying your model.
+Go through the Azure [documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) and start deploying your model.
 You can test out the model in Azure OpenAI Studio > Chat Playground.
 Here is a [Quick Start](https://learn.microsoft.com/en-us/azure/ai-services/openai/chatgpt-quickstart) to help you in the process.

 Once your model is deployed successfully, you can use it to serve the LLM purpose in the MAAP framework.